Bachelor and Master Theses

 By appointment as well as irregularly through the joint thesis appointment mentioned below.

-Prof. Fisch, Prof. Nell, Prof. Puck, & their teams
+Prof. Fisch, Prof. Mohr, Prof. Nell, Prof. Puck, & their teams

-(Fisch, Nell, Puck, Brindlmayer, Herzog, Puhr, Schmeißer, Schwaiger, Decreton, Gerstbauer, Schmitt, Kunczer, Lindner, Mühr)
+(Fisch, Mohr, Nell, Puck, Herzog, Puhr, Schmeißer, Schwaiger, Schumacher, Tihanyi, Decreton, Gerstbauer, Schmitt, Yang, Kunczer, Lindner, Mühr, Wolfesberger)

-Twice a semester, a topic presentation (~120min) is held where the institute members outline their topics in more detail and answer questions concerning them.
-Students can submit their applications for topics by handing in a completed application form (see link below) after the topic presentation.
+Twice a semester, a list is published where the institute members outline their topics.
+Students can submit their applications for topics by emailing a completed application form to the supervisor (see link and deadline below).

 If you want to suggest your own topic, you should contact a potential supervisor four weeks before the assignment takes place at the latest.
 If your suggested topic fits the institute's research interest, it will be included in our list and published on the website along with the other topics.
 The application procedure remains the same as explained above.